 Mckell has held 14 titles from across Utah County including titles from Pony Express Days, Genola Days, and Salem.
 She has spent the past four years representing Strawberry Days Rodeo as attendants and is beyond happy to get her turn to wear the rodeo queen crown in this great legacy.

 In her spare time, she enjoys a variety of activities including camping, hiking, trail riding, riding four-wheelers, hunting, traveling, and going on all sorts of adventures.
 However, the greatest time she feels is spent with friends and family, in church service, and playing with her dog Bruno.

-Mckell loves the busy and prosperous life she lives and continues striving to live her life to the best of her ability and hopes to continue living in a way that can help her own personal growth as well as help in the influence others.
+Mckell strives to live her life to the best of her ability and in a way that is encourages others to progress and become better through her example.
+She hopes to continue living in a way that can help her own personal growth as well as influence others.

 Mckell is honored and feels blessed to have the opportunity to continue representing the community and people of Pleasant Grove, this time as the Miss Strawberry Days Rodeo Queen.
 Pleasant Grove has been a home to her for the past four years and will forever hold a place in her heart.
 She is excited to be able to give back to something that means so much to her.